unsou/capacitor-intercom/README.md

 ## Future plans

-We are planning on implementing the web usage of Intercom within this plugin as well.
 If you have any ideas what we should include, please open a new issue for it.

 ## Contributors ✨